pockost/cookiecutter-script/{{cookiecutter.project}}/doc/source/usage.rst

  chmod +x |PROJECT|.sh
  ./|PROJECT|.sh -h

-- To run tests:
+To run tests:

 .. substitution-code-block:: bash

  cd |PROJECT|
-  bats tests
+ ./testme.sh

 On some tests you may need to use *sudo* to succeed.